What is an IT or business consultant?

 Will I have to pay for my training?

 The training you receive is funded by FDM as long as you commit to work for us for two years.

 What does an FDM assessment day involve?

 FDM’s assessment day enables us to assess candidates for a range of skills including: technical, numerical, interpersonal and teamwork.
 Our assessment centres run on a bi-weekly basis from 9am to 3pm.
 The schedule of the day involves welcome talks from FDM management followed by a talk from HR to run through any questions you may have regarding our contract and business model.
-Following this, there will be three tests; mathematics, logical-thinking aptitude and a set theory diagram test.
+Following this, there will be four tests; numerical reasoning, logical-thinking aptitude, and a set theory diagram test.
 You will also have three separate interviews conducted by FDM managers from various departments within the business; this ensures every candidate is given a fair and equal opportunity.
 FDM’s assessment is not only a chance for us to assess you, it is also an opportunity for you to ask FDM any questions you may have and find out more about us.
 FDM will provide lunch and give you the opportunity to talk to current trainees and consultants.